danielneu/amazon-payments-advanced-doc/prerequisites.rst

 System requirements
 -------------------

+**Pay with Amazon** Magento extension requires you to have a valid Amazon Advanced Payments APIs account (refer to the :ref:`prerequisites-amazon-account-setup` if you don't have one yet) and a webserver running a Magento store instance with following conditions met:

 * Magento 1.5, 1.6, 1.7, 1.8
 * cURL for PHP
 * DOM / XML for PHP

+.. _prerequisites-amazon-account-setup:

 Amazon Advanced Payments APIs account setup
 -------------------------------------------